ActioPtyLtd/datapipes-pipescript/README.md

 }
 ```

 The Task will execute the *read* query against the defined DataSource for each item in the incoming DOMs (successful) DataSet.
-Each of the items (also DataSets) will be in scope in any expressions used in the query part.
+Each of the items (also DataSets) will be in scope in any [expressions](#expressions) used in the query part.
 The task produces DOMs extracted from the DataSource.

-Refer to [Expressions](#expressions) if needed.

 Example: